ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 are at the center of formula evaluation.
 The ``evaluate()`` method in ``Table`` generates Python code that is executed in a Python namespace.
-The SciSheets runtime creates an instance of a ``ColumnVariable`` for each ``Column`` in the scisheet being evaluated.
+The SciSheets runtime creates an instance of ``ColumnVariable`` for each ``Column`` in the scisheet being evaluated.
 ``ColumnVariable`` puts the name of its corresponding ``Column`` into the namespace, and assigns